SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

     <br>![](../ex3/images/image8.png)

 2. Next, head over to the 'Processing' tab and enter IN162-`000`_Sales_Order in the Queue Name field (replace `000` with your assigned user identifier).
+> [!IMPORTANT]
+> Refer to [Exercise 1](../ex1/README.md#exercise-12---create-a-queue-in-advanced-event-mesh) where we created this Queue.

 Leave all other attributes with their default values.
 <br>![](../ex3/images/image9.png)

 We are done with the first block.
+>[!TIP]
-Click 'Save' so that you don't lose your work if the session times out.
+>Keep clicking 'Save' periodically over the course of this exercise so that you don't lose your work if the browser session were to time out.

-## Step 3 - Massage the notification event received from the Adapter
+## Step 3 - Enriching the event data by fetching complete Sales Order information from S/4HANA
-In the next few steps of this section, we will tailor the data we receive for further processing.
+In the next few steps, we will enrich the sales order data received from the Adapter and prepare it for further processing.

-1. Click on the (+) Add Flow Step button to add a new step.
+1. Click on the (+) Add Flow Step button (on the 'Start' message block) to add a new step.
 <br>![](../ex3/images/image10.png)

-1. Select a 'Groovy Script' in the Add Flow Step dialog.
+1. Select a 'Groovy Script' in the 'Add Flow Step' dialog.
 <br>![](../ex3/images/image11.png)

-1. Let's title this step as 'Log Sales Order Event Payload'.
-As the name suggests, we will log the payload we receive from the AEM Adapter
+1. Title this step 'Log Sales Order Event Payload' in the 'General' tab of the property sheet.
+This step captures and logs the payload received from the AEM Adapter.

+    Click on the 'Create' button of the script step to launch the script editor.
 <br>![](../ex3/images/image12.png)

-1. Copy the following lines of code and paste them into the script editor window.
+1. Copy the following lines of code and paste them into the script editor window. (after clearing out the generated script present in the editor)
     ```groovy
     import com.sap.gateway.ip.core.customdev.util.Message